robdodson/spock-cli/README.md

 ## How does it work?

 Vulcanize will put all of your elements in the correct order, meaning all of your scripts are also in the correct order.
-Using a modified version of Crisper, spock will extract every `<script>` it sees in your vulcanized bundle into a standalone file.
+Using a modified version of [Crisper](https://github.com/PolymerLabs/crisper), spock will extract every `<script>` it sees in your vulcanized bundle into a standalone file.
 Using the original location of the `elements.html` it can then rewrite the `require` statements in your files to use the correct paths to your modules.
 It then creates a shim file that requires all of these files in the correct order.
-Then it browserifies (and optionally babelifies) the shim, at this point any `require` statements will have their corresponding JS compiled into the bundle.
+Then it browserifies and babelifies the shim, at this point any `require` statements will have their corresponding JS compiled into the bundle.
 Finally it moves the vulcanized html and browserified js to your `dist` directory.

 Here are all the steps in list form: